fengranMark/OpenDecoder/README.md

 # OpenDecoder
-A temporary repository of the OpenDecoder framework: Open Large Language Model Decoding to Incorporate Document Quality in RAG.
+A temporary repository of the WWW 2026 accepted paper - OpenDecoder framework: Open Large Language Model Decoding to Incorporate Document Quality in Retrieval-Augmented Generation.

 # Running Steps
 ## 1. Download data and Preprocessing